antonindurieux/personal-website-offline-/_portfolio/2_IOT_geolocation.md

 We will subsequently use this feature matrix to feed a k-nearest neighbors regressor algorithm.
 This algorithm will allow to interpolate locations based on the positionning of the neighboring devices, taking the RSSI values as weights.

 From this choice of feature matrix, we consider that we can keep the wrongly located stations in our training set.
 Indeed, our solution is independent of the coordinates of the base stations.
-What matters is that the training devices are correctly located, and that we don't have abnormal RSSI values.
+What matters is that the training devices are correctly located, and that RSSI values are correct.

 ```python
 sns.set()